gaehlerm/SoftwareEngineering/README.md

 ## Copilot

 Copilot is generally quite good with writing readable code.
 At times it is even better than myself.
 You can tell that Copilot learned "programming" based on a set of fairly well written code.
 It is frequently worth getting a second opinion from copilot as a cheap version of a code review.
 I think this is really one of the things that Copilot excels at.
+The human readable version of the Fizz Buzz code above was written by Copilot.

 # 9. Single responsibility principle